windingtree/DIPs/DIPs/DIP-3.md

 ## Abstract

 Winding Tree is Ethereum-based decentralized B2B travel marketplace.
 We've also built a set of open source tools, including a [travel agency](https://glider.travel), which we could integrate directly into Devcon website.
-We'll also take on the responsibility of finding discounted hotel rates in Bogota, and also discounted flight tickets.
+We'll also take on the responsibility of finding discounted hotel rates in Bogota, as well as discounted flight tickets.

 ## Motivation & Rationale